Alluxio/alluxio/docs/en/ufs/Minio.md

 source alternative to AWS S3.

 Launch a Minio server instance using the steps mentioned [here](http://docs.minio.io/docs/minio-quickstart-guide).
-Then create a bucket (or use an existing bucket).
+Then either create or use an existing bucket.
 Once the server is launched, keep a note of Minio server endpoint, accessKey and secretKey.

 You should also note the directory you want to use in that bucket, either by creating a new directory in the bucket, or using an existing one.
 For the purposes of this guide, the Minio